Uzhhorod: White-Croat Ungvar (677)

-Magyar conquest according to Anonymus (895)
+Magyar conquest (895)

-Almos's Magyars who had arrived in the region from Kyiv (then known as Kevevara) stormed the Hunguar fortress in 895 AD.
-Having taken over the castle, Almos appointed his son Árpád as prince of Hunguaria and from Ungvar all of his warriors were called Hungarians instead.
-This is naiv folk etymology by the medieval writer.
-For further information on the ethnonym of the Hungarians see the article Name of Hungary.
+According to the Hungarian medieval chronicle Gesta Hungarorum by Anonymus, the Magyars led by Álmos, Grand Prince of Hungarians, arrived in the region and stormed the – as he called it – 'Hungvar' fortress in 895 AD, then ruled by Laborec.
+Having taken over the castle, Almos appointed his son Árpád as prince of 'Hungvaria' and from Hungvar his warriors were called Hungarians.
+As this may be viewed as naive folk etymology by a medieval writer (as magyars were called ”ungri” by chroniclers decades before 895), for further information on the ethnonym of the Hungarians see the article Name of Hungary.